 What will that interactive display be built from?
 What kind of flooring works best in the high-traffic pop-up shop?
 How many colors will make up the palette?
 It’s important to have a sense of what materials will work, and how they will work together.

 A material board can be general, simply indicating general wood tones, paint colors, metal finishes, glass thickness, plastic elements, fabric weight and the like.
-Or the board can be very specific, calling out actual product names and specs.
+Or it can be very specific, calling out actual product names and specs.

 The material board is created either in concert with the trend and inspiration boards, or after those are complete.
 There should be a material board for every major element of the project.